Eschricht/vuecrumbs/packages/core/README.md

 ---

-Happy coding with Vuecrumbs! 🥖✨
+Happy coding with crumby-vue! 🥖✨